 The Reds’ recruiting department set about adding a quick, direct winger to their attacking unit to complement Sadio Mane after his impressive debut campaign.

-Michael Edwards, the club’s sporting director, drew up a list of names headed by Bayer Leverkusen and Germany hotshot Julian Brandt.
+Michael Edwards, the club’s sporting director, drew up a list of names topped by Bayer Leverkusen and Germany hotshot Julian Brandt.

 Jurgen Klopp was a keen admirer of his compatriot and the wheels were set in motion for a £25m deal.